-The "Additional Options" include a range of trending topics (Open Courses), which are additional courses offered when a minimum of 12 participants have signed up.
-A maximum enrollment capacity will at times apply and will be announced with each offer.
-If an "International Study Trip" is offered as part of the program, there will be additional costs for students for this offer, e.g. for the execution of the program, as well as travel and accommodation costs.
+The "Open Modules" and the "International Study Trip" contain current topics that are offered as additional courses and only with a minimum of 12 participants.
+The maximum number of participants will be announced with each offer.
+For the "International Study Trip" there are additional costs for students, e.g. for the execution of the program as well as travel and accommodation costs.